ultradns/terraform-provider-ultradns/docs/data-sources/zone.md

 * `start_ip` - (Optional) (String) The start of the IPv4 or IPv6 range that is allowed to transfer this primary zone out using zone transfer protocol.
 * `end_ip` - (Optional) (String) The end of the IPv4 or IPv6 range that is allowed to transfer this primary zone out using zone transfer protocol.
 * `cidr` - (Optional) (String) The IP Address ranges specified in CIDR.
-* `single_ip` - (Optional) (String) The IPv4 or IPv6 Address that is allowed to transfer this primary zone out using zone transfer protocol.
+* `single_ip` - (Optional) (String) The IPv4 or IPv6 address that is allowed to transfer this primary zone out using zone transfer protocol.
 * `comment` - (Optional) (String) A description of this range of IP addresses.

 ### Nested `notify_addresses` block has the following structure: